Struct bitflags::__core::path::PathBuf

 fn into_os_string(self) -> OsString

-, yielding its internal OsString
+Consumes the PathBuf, yielding its internal OsString storage.

 Methods from Deref<Target=Path>